HomeABOUT USWILLSPROBATEESTATE TAX PLANNINGSPANISH ASSET SALESUPDATESCONTACTMore

 What if I lose my Spanish Will?

 Spanish Wills are registered at the Central Wills Registry in Madrid.
-The original Will is securely stored in the certifying Notary’s storage facility.
+Original Wills, which are signed in Spain, are securely stored in the certifying Notary’s storage facility.
 The signatory receives an official copy of the Will.
 As an officially registered document, in most cases, it is unimportant if the official copy of the Will is mislaid.

 How do I alter my Spanish Will?